groupdocs/groupdocs-blog-content/Groupdocs.Blog/2012-04-03-why-use-online-signature-app/index.md

 url: /2012/04/03/why-use-online-signature-app/
 author: 'Derek Hyland'
 summary: ''
-tags: ['collect signatures online', 'GroupDocs Signature', 'online document signing', 'online signature', 'online signature service', 'sign documents online', 'zArchive']
+tags: ['collect signatures online', 'online document signing', 'online signature', 'online signature service', 'sign documents online', 'zArchive']
+categories: ['GroupDocs.Signature Product Family']
 ---

 In the digital world e-signature is actively replacing the traditional way of signing documents.
 Today, you can find a large number of online signature services on the market.
 All of them intend to help people sign documents online, using only a web browser.
 If you're wondering why such applications are so popular, and what benefits they provide, this article is for you.